by Michael W. Taft

 In the last three articles, I wrote about concentration as an iterative process, the activity of listening, and the skill of breaking things down into smaller, manageable pieces.
 In other articles we also looked at how multitasking is multi-failing, and ways to reduce distraction.
 At this point you probably get the idea, but you may still have one nagging question: why bother?
 What’s in it for me?
 Why should I make the effort to concentrate?

 And although people don’t talk about it much, it is possible to cultivate concentration like any other skill.
 It is exactly like learning math or lifting weights.
+It is a skill that you can acquire through practice.
 The more you practice it, the greater your ability becomes.
 Here is a short list of the benefits of increased concentration power:

 Let’s say you have an old school V8 engine with 350 horsepower.
 That’s quite an engine, with a tremendous capacity to do work.
 Love it.
-However, the engine is attached to a rusty, ancient transm
+Now imagine, however, that the engine is attached to a rusty, ancient transm

 Now you completely fix, lube, and refill the fluids in the transmission.
 You get new back tires with finger-deep treads, and start using the highest-octane gasoline available.
 Suddenly, you will be getting every bit of horsepower the engine has to offer.

 This is how concentration works with intelligence.
 Without making yourself one bit smarter, you will actually begin to be vastly more intelligent.
 Your ability to learn will skyrocket.
 Subjects that daunted you before will begin to be understandable.
 It will seem like magic, but it’s not.